0b01001010/computly/README.md

   > Lightweight, flexible script that speeds up websites by deferring the loading of below-the-fold images, backgrounds, videos, iframes and scripts to when they will enter the viewport.
   > Written in plain JavaScript, it leverages IntersectionObserver, supports responsive images and enables native lazy loading

+# Main features

+## Images

+- Generating images at build time instead of runtime.
+- Using `sharp` to create different image sizes & formats.

+### other images
+- Each post should have all files in one directory
+- The `generate-responsive-images` task will then generate all those images to `/static/blog/posts/{slug}`

 # Credits

 - [SvelteKit MDsvex Blog Starter](https://github.com/rodneylab/sveltekit-blog-mdx)